Thames and Severn Canal: History

 There was great debate about the gauge of the tunnel required at Sapperton.
 Commissioners from the River Thames thought that it would have to be built for narrow boats, since the cost of a larger tunnel would be prohibitive.
 It was also going to be longer than any tunnel yet built.
 However, a decision was made that it would be built as a broad tunnel, 15 ft wide and high, and so the company advertised for tunnellers.
 The tunnel was expected to take four years to complete when work began at the start of 1784, but it was not completed until April 1789.

 The canal opened in stages as it was completed.
 The first 4 mi from Wallbridge to Chalford opened in January 1785, and by mid-1786, the navigable section had reached the western portal of the tunnel, 7+1/2 mi and 28 locks from Wallbridge.
 A wharf was built at Daneway Bridge, equipped with a warehouse and coalyard.

 The tunnel was constructed from many workfaces, with 25 shafts sunk along its course to provide access.
 After completion there were problems, and the tunnel was shut for two and a half months during 1790 for further work to be carried out.
-The summit level and a branch to Cirencester were completed in 1787, and became operational as soon as the tunnel opened.
+The summit level and the branch to Cirencester were completed in 1787, and became operational as soon as the tunnel opened.
 The final section to the junction with the Thames at Inglesham, which descends through 16 locks, was finished in November 1789.
 The canal was completed at a cost of £250,000.
 With the Stroudwater Navigation, which had been completed in 1779, it completed a link between the River Severn in the west and the River Thames in the east.

 As built, the main line was just under 28.7 mi long and had 44 locks.
 The branch to Cirencester added a further 1.5 mi.
 The first 2.5 mi from Wallbridge to Brimscombe, where there was a transhipment basin, was built with locks 69 by 16 ft, enabling Severn trows to use it.
 Beyond that, the locks were 90 by 12.7 ft and the boats used were Thames barges.
 The canal's summit, which is 362 ft above sea level and 8.1 mi long, includes the 3817 yd Sapperton Tunnel, at the time, the longest in England.
 Its length has only been exceeded by two other canal tunnels, at Standedge in the Pennines and at Strood in Kent.